 The Plaintiffs are represented by Beasley Allen Crow Methvin Portis & Miles PC, and Levy Konigsberg LLP, Cohen Placitella & Roth PC, among others.
 The case is In re: Imerys Talc America Inc., (case number 1:19-mc-00103) in the U.S. District Court for the District of Delaware.
 The bankruptcy case is In re: Imerys Talc America Inc. et al., (case number 1:19-bk-10289) in the U.S. Bankruptcy Court for the District of Delaware.

-Beasley Allen lawyers are proud to be fighting for individuals who have been exposed to asbestos and later developed disease.
+Beasley Allen lawyers are proud to be fighting for individuals who have been exposed to asbestos and later developed the disease.
 These diseases not only impact the person exposed, but also families and friends.
 Our firm promotes our best efforts to seek justice for these individuals.
-If you have any questions or have been exposed to asbestos and developed mesothelioma or lung cancer, contact Beasley Allen’s mesothelioma team of lawyers: Sharon Zinns, our lead mesothelioma attorney, or Ashtyne Traylor, a lawyer on the litigation team.
-They can be also reached by phone at 800-898-2034.
+If you have any questions or have been exposed to asbestos and developed mesothelioma or lung cancer, contact us via our contact form below.
+We can also be reached by phone at 800-898-2034.